 Now, regardless of whether you’re an employer or an employee, the above probably sounds reasonable and fair to you.
 After all, when it works, it’s win-win: employers get the productivity and performance they need, and employees get the R&R they crave.
 What could go wrong?

 In a word: plenty.
 That’s because instead of being mutually beneficial, many employers and employees are discovering that an unlimited vacation policy is actually WORSE than a conventional policy (i.e. “you get 2 weeks off in the summer to go to Disney World and pay $400/day to stand in line with all of the other families who get 2 weeks off in the summer to go to Disney World — enjoy!”).

-Let’s revisit the above elements, but this time highlight how a VoIP phone system makes the difference between success and failure:
+Let’s revisit the above elements, but this time highlight how a cloud phone system makes the difference between success and failure:

 You get your work done as agreed, and aren’t just delegating (read: dumping) your tasks onto a colleague, or kicking the can down the road.

 A hosted cloud phone system significantly — and in some cases dramatically — improves employee productivity with carrier-grade features like voicemail-to-email, one number service (i.e. route all calls to a single number), live call forwarding, IVR, auto attendant, and the list goes on.
 Employees get more done in less time, which clears the deck for a well-earned vacation (or maybe a staycation that includes plenty of pizza and Netflix).

 - You request your vacation in advance, and agree that it may be denied due to scheduling conflicts.

 Exhausted HR folks can start to feel like air traffic controllers as they receive an ongoing stream of vacation requests, as well as changes to previous requests.
 In fact, they can get so stressed out coordinating vacations, that they can need a vacation themselves!